 Communication, Pricing, and Distribution

 Harley-Davidson is the largest manufacturer of heavyweight motorcycles in the world by market share, capturing half of the market in the United States and one-third of the global market.
 The company generates 70% of its sales within the United States, and 30% internationally.
 Europe accounts for half of its international sales.
 Harleys are considered luxury goods, and the company competes primarily on design and perceived quality rather than price.
-Margins are high for Harley-Davidson relative to other motorcycle manufacturers; their gross margin was 31% in 2009.
-Revenues in 2009 were $4.29 billion, and motorcycle sales totaled 223,023 units.
+Margins are high for Harley-Davidson relative to other motorcycle manufacturers.

 Harley-Davidson motorcycles are sold exclusively through authorized Harley dealers.
 These dealers sell motorcycles directly, sell motorcycle parts and accessories, operate retail motorcycle dealerships, sell motorcycle gear and general merchandise, and offer loans to buyers.
 The application process for becoming an authorized H-D dealer is rigorous, and standards are set extremely high.
 In order to meet the minimum requirements, the applicant’s net worth must total $2.0 million or more in aggregate, and the amount of liquid assets for all investors must total $1.0 million or more in aggregate.

 Harley-Davidson competes almost exclusively in the heavyweight motorcycle market.
 This market appeals largely to older buyers seeking style, quality, and status.
-Harley held 50% of the market share in the United States as of 2007.
+Harley holds roughly 50% of the market share in the United States.
 However, the company faces major competition from Japanese manufacturers in the heavyweight motorcycle market.
 Harley competes directly with Honda, Suzuki, Yamaha, and Kawasaki.
 However, Harley competes to some degree with all other motorcycle manufacturers as well.

 The aforementioned Japanese companies hold the majority of the market share in the lightweight motorcycle market, a market that Harley has yet to successfully penetrate.
 Lightweight motorcycles appeal to younger buyers seeking speed, agility, and affordability.
 Harley's VRSC model family competes in the lightweight motorcycle market, but has had little success taking market share from its Japanese competitors, which offer higher performance lightweight motorcycles at significantly lower prices.